 Annie is a passionate advocate for the circular economy and loves working with businesses to achieve meaningful change in this space.
 She has a Bachelor of Design, majoring in Fashion, and a wide range of experience within the New Zealand fashion industry, using design led thinking to encourage systemic reform.
 In her spare time, you’ll find Annie cooking up a feast for family and friends or getting involved in some arts and crafts.

-Ayla’s role as Network Coordinator means she is constantly inspired by the amazing work of our Investors for Impact.
+Ayla’s role as Network Engagement Manager means she is constantly inspired by the amazing work of our Investors for Impact.
 She is passionate about sustainability and the sense of community and purpose it brings.
 Ayla has a Bachelor of Business majoring in Sustainable Enterprise, and a Bachelor of Design majoring in Communication.
 In her spare time Ayla loves to do anything arty and spend time outdoors pottering in the garden.

 Becky is part of our Culture and Impact team.
 She comes from a teaching background with a Bachelors in Education and has more recently begun a Masters of Sustainable Development Goals.
 She is interested in raising the stature of environmental education in Aotearoa New Zealand and enjoys working with a range of audiences.
 Becky spends the majority of her time in the moana whether it is diving, surfing or enjoying marine life.